doesterr/netflix_roulette/README.md

 Add `"netflix_roulette"` gem to your Gemfile if you are using Bundler.

-Or install it manually via `gem install netflix_roulette` and add `require "netflix_roulette"` to you code.
+Or install it manually via `gem install netflix_roulette` and add `require "netflix_roulette"` to your code.